A unified framework for imitation dynamics on higher-order networks: Results

-Here, $u(j,l)$ denotes the unsigned Stirling number of the first kind, satisfing the recurrence relation $u(n+1,l)=u(n,l)n+u(n,l-1)$ for $l>0$ with $u(0,0)=1,~u(n,0)=u(0,n)=0$ for $n>0$.
-The above equations indicate that $F_j(p)$ and $G_j(p)$ are coefficients determined by the network structure (here, $k$ and $m$) and the initial fraction of mutants $p$, but independent of the payoff value $a_j$ and $b_j$ and the update rule; $\eta_{(s,q)}$ is determined by the network structure and the update rule.
-In the meanwhile, we can prove that both $F_j(p)$ and $G_j(p)$ are non-negative for $0\le j \le m-1$ and $p\in (0,1)$, and $\eta \ge 1$ for $sq \neq 1$ (see proofs in the supplementary information).
-Based on the condition, there is an interesting result: given the network structure (i.e., $k$ and $m$), the impact of the update rule on the condition for the success of cooperation is fully encapsulated in $\eta_{(s,q)}$ (in the remaining text, we use $\eta$ for short).
-The importance of this condition is 2-fold: (i) it implies that if different update rules lead to the same value of $\eta$, they have exactly the same impact on the evolution of cooperation; for instance, the cases ($s = 4, q = 2$) and ($s = 5, q = 3$) yield the same condition for the success of cooperation; (ii) The classical $\sigma$ rule \cite{tarnita2009strategy,wu2013dynamic} states that, for any $m$-player game, the condition for the success of cooperation is an $(m-1)$-parameter inequality $\sum_{j=0}^{m-1}\sigma_j (a_j-b_{m-1-j})>0$, where $\sigma_j$ depends on the population structure and the update rule.
+A key implication of condition (\ref{phiC-phiD>0}) is that given the network structure, the impact of the update rule on the condition for the success of cooperation is fully encapsulated in $\eta$.
+The significance of this is two-fold: (i) it implies that if different update rules lead to the same value of $\eta$, they have exactly the same impact on the evolution of cooperation; for instance, the update rule with ($s = 4, q = 2$) and ($s = 5, q = 3$) yield the same condition for the success of cooperation; (ii) the classical $\sigma$ rule\cite{tarnita2009strategy,wu2013dynamic} states that, for any $m$-player game, the condition for the success of cooperation is an $m$-parameter inequality $\sum_{j=0}^{m-1}\sigma_j (a_j-b_{m-1-j})>0$, where $\sigma_j$ depends on the population structure and the update rule.
 However, it does not reveal how these factors jointly determine $\sigma_j$.
-In contrast, our work provides an explicit formula for $\sigma_j$ ($\sigma_{(s,q,j)}(p)=\eta_{(s, q)} F_j(p)+G_j(p)$) for general multiplayer games, where the contribution of population structures and update rules is clearly separated.
+In contrast, our work supplies an explicit expression, $\sigma_{j}(p)=\eta F_j(p)+G_j(p)$, valid for general multiplayer games, in which the update rule enters only through the single scalar $\eta$, which rescales the structure-relevant coefficient $F_j(p)$ relative to $G_j(p)$.